Ebola: Transmission

 Health-care workers treating people with Ebola are at greatest risk of infection.
 The risk increases when they do not have appropriate protective clothing such as masks, gowns, gloves and eye protection; do not wear it properly; or handle contaminated clothing incorrectly.
 This risk is particularly common in parts of Africa where the disease mostly occurs and health systems function poorly.
 There has been transmission in hospitals in some African countries that reuse hypodermic needles.
 Some health-care centres caring for people with the disease do not have running water.
 In the United States the spread to two medical workers treating infected patients prompted criticism of inadequate training and procedures.

-Human-to-human transmission of EBOV through the air has not been reported to occur during EVD outbreaks, and airborne transmission has only been demonstrated in very strict laboratory conditions, and then only from pigs to primates, but not from primates to primates.
+Human-to-human transmission of EBOV through the air has not been reported to occur during EVD outbreaks, and airborne transmission has only been demonstrated in strict laboratory conditions, and from pigs to primates, and from primates to primates.
 Spread of EBOV by water, or food other than bushmeat, has not been observed.
 No spread by mosquitos or other insects has been reported.
 Other possible methods of transmission are being studied.

 Airborne transmission among humans is theoretically possible due to the presence of Ebola virus particles in saliva, which can be discharged into the air with a cough or sneeze, but observational data from previous epidemics suggests the actual risk of airborne transmission is low.
 A number of studies examining airborne transmission broadly concluded that transmission from pigs to primates could happen without direct contact because, unlike humans and primates, pigs with EVD get very high ebolavirus concentrations in their lungs, and not their bloodstream.
 Therefore, pigs with EVD can spread the disease through droplets in the air or on the ground when they sneeze or cough.
 By contrast, humans and other primates accumulate the virus throughout their body and specifically in their blood, but not very much in their lungs.
 It is believed that this is the reason researchers have observed pig to primate transmission without physical contact, but no evidence has been found of primates being infected without actual contact, even in experiments where infected and uninfected primates shared the same air.

-Initial case

-Bushmeat having been smoked in Ghana.
-In Africa, wild animals including fruit bats are hunted for food and are referred to as bushmeat.
-In equatorial Africa, human consumption of bushmeat has been linked to animal-to-human transmission of diseases, including Ebola.